jabb1123/libsocket-can-java/README.md

 # How it worked for me
 I've found no documentation how to use the entropia libsocket-can-java JNI-Library, so my solution (running with MCP 2515 module) written down:

-Get SocketCan running on the Pi, so it shows up "can0" interface in ifconfig.
+Get SocketCan running on the Pi, so it shows up "can0" interface in `ifconfig`.
 You will find a tutorial for this.
 If it is running, do the following:

 1. Clone the libsocket-can-java Library to the Raspberry Pi 3 with `git clone` (There is a Makefile in the cloned directory.
 It contains all info to compile the C Library as an .so "Shared Library")
 2. Compile it with commandline `make` (This requires at least a C compiler like gcc)
-3. The file lib/libjni_socketcan.so was created.
-Copy this shared library file to /usr/lib.
+3. In the folder the file `lib/libjni_socketcan.so` was created.
+Copy this shared library file to `/usr/lib`.
 Linux and the Java programm will find it there now.
 4. Create a Java program to test it.

-In Java you import/include the CanSocket.java class to your project.
+In Java you import the `CanSocket.java` class to your project.
 An example how you can use it:

 ## Java Example
 ```java